 - Wagon trains move like cavalry.

-CSA General Imboden, in The Retreat from Gettysburg, says the wagon train was seventeen miles in length.
+CSA General Imboden, in The Retreat from Gettysburg, says the wagon train (when it was underway) was seventeen miles in length.
 Cavalry and artillery detachments were placed in the van and at one-third mile intevals.
 Hampton's cavalry brigade was the rear-guard.
 It departed Cashtown about 4:00 PM July 4, continued moving all night, and arrived near Williamsport late afternoon of July 5.
 It was harassed by Union cavalry during the march (Imboden mentions only the 1st New York).
 It was attacked by a mob of civilians at Greencastle.

 As to the weather, Imboden says: